Wilson (crater)

-Wilson is a lunar impact crater that lies in the southern part of the Moon's near side, to the southwest of the large walled plain Clavius.
+Wilson is a lunar impact crater that lies in the southern part of the Moon's near side, to the southwest of a large walled plain named Clavius.
 It is nearly attached to the southeastern rim of the slightly larger crater Kircher.
 Almost due east lies Klaproth, another walled plain.

 This crater has a heavily eroded outer rim that now forms an irregular rise about the relatively level interior floor.
 The flooded remains of a crater intrudes part way into the rim and inner wall along the south-southeastern section.
 Several other small craters lie along the eastern and northern rim.
 The narrow section of surface between Wilson and Kircher is irregular and contains a small, cup-shaped crater that joins both outer rims.
 The interior floor is marked by a number of tiny craterlets of various dimensions, and there is a small crater along the edge of the eastern inner wall.